thelfer/MFrontGallery/docs/papers/joss/paper.md

 \label{sec:mfm:introduction:cmake_infrastructure}

-This section provides an overview of the [`CMake`](https://cmake.org) infrastructure of the `MFrontGallery` and `MFrontMaterials` projects.
+This section provides an overview of the [`CMake`](https://cmake.org) infrastructure of the `MFrontGallery` project.

 This infrastructure is fully contained in the `cmake/modules` directory, the file `cmake/modules/mfm.cmake` being the main entry point.